programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 # close the text file.
 Line 31.
 f.close()
 ```

 3\.
 Run the cell.
 This will take a few minutes to complete.
 During this time, you should see the name of each file printed as it is processed.
-When the program is finished, look in the folder, click the refresh button and double-click on the file named `a_text_file.txt` to view it.
+When the program is finished, look in the folder, click the _Refresh_ button and double-click on the file named `a_text_file.txt` to view it.
 You should see the text from all the images.

 ## Summary
-You have connected to Azure Cognitive Services Computer Vision and transcribed the text of an image on a website and an image stored on a computer.
+You have connected to Azure Cognitive Services Computer Vision and transcribed the text from both an image found online and an image stored on your computer.
 With this code, you can add more steps to process multiple images and store the transcribed text in a file or database.
-Using Python, a loop can transcribe all of the images in a directory or on a series of web pages.
-Using the positions of the transcribed text returned by Azure Cognitive Services, it is possible to transcribe written forms, lists or logs into structured data, like a spreadsheet or database.
-It is even possible to translate the image coordinates of text into geographic coordinates when text is transcribed from a map.
+With Python, you can use a loop to transcribe all the images in a directory or on a series of web pages.
+The coordinate positions of the transcribed text returned by Azure Cognitive Services allow you to transcribe written forms, lists or logs into structured data, like a spreadsheet or database.
+It is even possible to translate these coordinates into geographic coordinates when the text is found on a map.

-While it is not possible to customize the handwriting recognition of Azure Cognitive Services, it is likely its capabilities will continue to evolve as language support is improved.
-As capabilities grow so the potential uses for this type of transcription for Digital History continue to grow as well.
-Additional documentation about Azure Cognitive Services is available on the [Microsoft Learn](https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/) website.
+As capabilities grow, so the potential uses of this type of transcription for Digital History will continue to grow as well.
+Additional documentation about Azure Cognitive Services is available on the [Microsoft Learn website](https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/).

 ## Bibliography